2013 California prisoner hunger strike: Health concerns

 After a few days of refusing food, the body stops feeling hungry and begins to break down proteins within muscle to create glucose according to the California Correctional Health Care Services.
 After two weeks of refusing food, people on hunger strike will begin to lose coordination and have difficulty standing and begin feeling overwhelmingly cold and sluggish.
 Once an individual has not eaten for 45 days or beyond, the risk of death due to cardiac arrest is very high.
 Prisoners' attorneys and doctors expressed concern over the strikers' potential health risks.
 Prison officials, however, implemented inhumane tactics in an attempt to force prisoners to end their strike.
 Prisoners were denied access to their medications, and were denied medical oversight.
 Some of the prisoners were only refusing solid foods, and they were denied access to any liquid substance other than water.
 These cruel methods of punishment received an abundance of backlash from the medical community, and the California Department of Corrections and Rehabilitation (CDCR) was heavily criticized.
 As a result, the plaintiffs in a class-action lawsuit about medical care in state prisons, the federal receiver in charge of prison health care and the CDCR jointly submitted a request to the United States District Court for the Northern District of California on August 19, 2013, for an order authorizing the refeeding under specified conditions of inmate-patients who were participating in the hunger strike.
 Judge Thelton E. Henderson granted the order the same day.
 The process of force-feeding, often referred to as "refeeding" within the prison system, can be as severe as inserting feeding tubes into prisoner's noses or stomach.
 Previously to this order, prisoners who had signed orders not to be resuscitated were not allowed to be force-fed based on California policy.
 Officials cited concerns over prisoners being coerced into participating in the hunger strike by gangs as a reason to force-feed them, which Judge Henderson agreed to ignore the signed "do-not resuscitate" orders of the prisoners due to these concerns.
 Despite the concerns by the CDCR that inmates were being coerced into participating, only one instance of explicit coercion was ever recorded by prison officials.
 By the time the order was put into effect, there were less than 200 prisoners still fasting, and numerous others had been hospitalized.
-There was only one fatality from the strike.
-Billy "Guero" Sell died on July 22, 2013 after requesting medical attention for seven days leading up to his death.